fktn-k/fkYAML/README.md

 ## How to contribute

-See the [`CONTRIBUTING.md`](https://github.com/fktn-k/fkYAML/blob/develop/CONTRIBUTING.md) file for information.
+See the [`CONTRIBUTING.md`](https://github.com/fktn-k/fkYAML/blob/develop/CONTRIBUTING.md) file for detailed information.
-We

 ## Used third-party tools